Editor’s Note: This story mentions death.

 UPDATED: This story was updated at 3:20 p.m.
 CDT to include a 3:01 p.m.
 CDT Vanderbilt Student Affairs email to students conveying that an undergraduate student passed away near the 25th Avenue Garage, more about the student and mental health resources on campus.

 Metro Nashville Police Department received a call at 6:44 a.m.
 CDT on Oct.
-31 reporting a corpse at 2401 Highland Avenue, the address of 25th Avenue Parking Garage.
+31 at 2401 Highland Avenue, the address of 25th Avenue Parking Garage, which they responded to as a “corpse/DOA.”

 Students walking to class this morning reported seeing the body partially covered by a yellow tarp outside the parking garage.
 Police officers were on the scene and had closed off access to the area.